OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ![keywords](img/create-project_keywords.png)

 `Description`.
 Complete plain text description of the project, preferably provided in English language.
-Additionally to the description, informations can be provided as uploaded files, after the project has been created.
+Additionally to the description, additional information can be provided as uploaded files, after the project has been created.

 ## Experiments